Billy Ray Bates, Also Known as ‘Black Superman,’ Went From Trail Blazers Star to Prison After His Disappointing NBA Career

 Bates and the Blazers played the Seattle SuperSonics in the first round of the playoffs that year and ultimately lost in three games.
 In those three games, though, Bates averaged 25 points, 3.3 rebounds, and four assists.

 Bates — who is 6 feet, 4 inches tall — was pretty much LeBron James before LeBron James.
 Sports Illustrated wrote that “he was strong enough to post up, skilled enough to rain jumpers from 30 feet and athletic enough to dunk with disregard both for defenders and the laws of physics.”
 Sports Illustrated also said he earned the nickname “Black Superman.”

 Bates played for the Blazers the next two seasons but wasn’t as successful as he was during those playoffs in 1980.
 He averaged 13.8 points per game in 1980-81 and 11.1 points per game in 1981-82.
 However, in the postseason in 1980-81, Bates was, again, a dominant scorer.
 In three postseason games against the Kansas City Kings, Bates averaged 28.3 points per game.

 The Trail Blazers waived Bates after the 1981-82 season.
-He then signed with the Washington Bullets but only played there for two months, according to Sports Illustrated.
-Bates then signed a 10-day contract with the LA Lakers in 1983, but that’s all it was good for — 10 days.
+According to Sports Illustrated, he signed with the Washington Bullets but only played there for two months.
+Bates then signed a 10-day contract with the Los Angeles Lakers in 1983, but that’s all it was good for — 10 days.

 Bates then played in the Phillippines and became a star.
-SI reported that he averaged 46.2 points per game in six seasons.
-He even had his own signature shoe line called the “Black Superman”.
+He averaged 46.2 points per game in six seasons and even had a signature shoe line called the “Black Superman.”

-However, after breaking multiple sobriety pacts, he left the Phillippines in the late 80s.
-Other than a few other short-lived stints overseas, Bates’ basketball career was over.
+However, after breaking multiple sobriety pacts, he left the Phillippines in the late ’80s.
+Other than a few short-lived stints overseas, Bates’ basketball career was over.

 Billy Ray Bates later went to prison and had run-ins with the law